cdenq/tumor-growth-on-mice-analysis/README.md

-# matplotlib-challenge
+# tumor-growth-on-mice-analysis
 ## About Pymaceuticals

-`Pymaceuticals` is a Python data analytics endeavor that:
+`Pymaceuticals` is a Python data analytics challenge that:
 1) pulls, cleans, and visualizes "drug regimen vs. mouse tumor growth" data, and
 2) discusses 3 insights from the resulting code

-This project builds on the skills from the `pandas-challenge` [here](https://github.com/cdenq/pandas-challenge).

 ## Built with
 - Python